dev-protocol/docs.devprotocol.xyz/docs/clubs/reference/configuration.md

 # Clubs Configuration

 Clubs configuration is way to maintain each clubs's state.
-It follow type description from [`@clubs-core`](https://www.npmjs.com/package/@devprotocol/clubs-core) library. library.
+It follow type description from [`@clubs-core`](https://www.npmjs.com/package/@devprotocol/clubs-core) library.

 To add [`@clubs-core`](https://www.npmjs.com/package/@devprotocol/clubs-core) in you project